michael-lazar/rtv/CONTROLS.md

 # Subreddit Mode

-The following actions can only be performed when you're viewing a subreddit:
+The following actions can be performed when viewing a subreddit:

 - <kbd>l</kbd> or <kbd>►</kbd> - View the comments for the selected submission (see [submission mode](#submission-mode))
 - <kbd>o</kbd> or <kbd>ENTER</kbd> - Open the selected submission link using your web browser or ``.mailcap`` config
 - <kbd>SPACE</kbd> - Mark the selected submission as *hidden*
 - <kbd>p</kbd> - Toggle between the currently viewed subreddit and ``/r/front``
-- <kbd>f</kbd> - Open a prompt to search the current subreddit for a given text string
+- <kbd>f</kbd> - Open a prompt to search the current subreddit for a text string

 # Submission Mode

-The following actions can be performed when you're viewing a submission:
+The following actions can be performed when viewing a submission:

 - <kbd>h</kbd> or <kbd>◄</kbd> - Close the submission and return to the previous page
-- <kbd>l</kbd> or <kbd>►</kbd> - View the selected comment using the system's ``$PAGER``
+- <kbd>l</kbd> or <kbd>►</kbd> - View the selected comment using the system's pager
 - <kbd>o</kbd> or <kbd>ENTER</kbd> - Open a link in the comment using your web browser or ``.mailcap`` config
 - <kbd>SPACE</kbd> - Fold or expand the selected comment and its children
-- <kbd>b</kbd> - Send the comment text to the system's ``$URLVIEWER`` application
+- <kbd>b</kbd> - Send the comment text to the system's urlviewer application
-- <kbd>J</kbd> - Move the cursor down the the next comment at the same indentation level
+- <kbd>J</kbd> - Move the cursor down the the next comment at the same indentation
 - <kbd>K</kbd> - Move the cursor up to the parent comment

 # Subscription Mode

-The following actions can be performed when you're viewing your subscriptions or multireddits:
+The following actions can be performed when viewing your subscriptions or multireddits:

-- <kbd>h</kbd> or <kbd>◄</kbd> - Close the subscriptions and return to the previous page
+- <kbd>h</kbd> or <kbd>◄</kbd> - Close your subscriptions and return to the previous page
 - <kbd>l</kbd> or <kbd>►</kbd> - Open the selected subreddit or multireddit

 # Inbox Mode

-The following actions can be performed when you're viewing your inbox:
+The following actions can be performed when viewing your inbox:

 - <kbd>h</kbd> or <kbd>◄</kbd> - Close your inbox and return to the previous page
 - <kbd>l</kbd> or <kbd>►</kbd> - View the context of the selected comment